Softwarovy-projekt/Documentation/README.md

 GraalVM compiles Java applications ahead of time into standalone binaries which are naturally smaller, require less resources and according to the official GrallVM documentation [[4]](https://www.graalvm.org/latest/docs/introduction/) are up to a 100 times faster to start.
 We witnessed this behaviour during the course mentioned above.

+GraalVM also provides support for many useful tools such as *Ideal Graph Visualizer* [[5]](https://www.graalvm.org/latest/tools/igv/) which can be used to visualise the compilation process of a Java application in a graph form.
+This tool was also showcased during the course mentioned above.

 For the purpose of this project we used GraalVM a platform.
-Utilising the Truffle language implementation framework to provide hints to the GraalVM compiler that served as a JIT [[5]](https://en.wikipedia.org/wiki/Just-in-time_compilation) and finally the GraalVM virutal machine and JDK implementation to execute the program.
+Utilising the Truffle language implementation framework to provide hints to the GraalVM compiler that served as a JIT [[6]](https://en.wikipedia.org/wiki/Just-in-time_compilation) and finally the GraalVM virutal machine and JDK implementation to execute the program.
 The nomenclature is a little confusing as the term *GraalVM* is used interchangeeably to refer to the virtual machine itself as well as the platform consisting or even the Truffle framework.
 We will try to shed a bit of light on this problem with the following relationship diagram.

 ```
 GraalVM